 Automatic sprinkler systems

-Sprinkler systems can help to reduce damage of laundry fires that result from “spontaneous combustion”, which can often occur overnight outside of normal working hours.
+Sprinkler systems can help to reduce damage from laundry fires that result from “spontaneous combustion”, which can often occur overnight outside of normal working hours.
 They commonly happen when linen is tightly packed into storage whilst still hot, causing residual chemicals and soiling from fat, grease and oil (if not washed correctly) to react with the heat.

 Staff procedures